wendyfyx/SDNorm/README.md

 # Streamline Density Normalization (SDNorm)

 ## Overview
 SDNorm ([preprint](https://www.biorxiv.org/content/10.1101/2025.08.18.670965v1)) is a supervised method for reducing bundle variability by normalizing streamline density.
+We show that SDNorm can
+- Reduce variability in streamline density
+- Improve consistency in along-tract microstructure profiles
+- Provide useful metrics for automated bundle quality control

 ## Installation
 ```